prashun07/prashun07/README.md

 <!-- - 🤔  I’m looking for help with ...-->
 <!-- - 🤔  I’m looking for help with ...-->

-- 🌱 I’m C++ Programmer and Full Stack Java developer .
+- 🌱 I’m C++ Programmer and working at Cadence Design Systems.
 - 🔭 I Interned at Verse Innovation Pvt Ltd.(Josh & Dailyhunt).
-- 👯 I’m looking to collaborate on Java Development,Machine Learning and algorithms.
+- 👯 I’m looking to collaborate on C++ Development,Embedded Linux,Machine Learning and algorithms.
 - 🤔  I’learning Soc development.
 - 💬 Ask me about C++,Java,ML,Deep Learning,CNN,OOPs,Data Structures and Web3! :).
 - I can also write poetry.